 A page in the Instruction and Assessment Planner in Educator Portal.
-The Student Activity Table provides an at-a-glance overview for all students rostered to the test administrator in the subjects in which the students are being tested during either the fall or spring window.
-The data in the Student Activity Table populates based on test administrator's actions taken on the Student View Page for each student (i.e., how many testlets were administered and whether the students have met blueprint requirements).
+The Student Activity Table provides an at-a-glance overview for all students rostered to the test administrator in the subjects in which the students are being tested during the optional instructionally embedded assessment window.
+The data in the Student Activity Table populates based on the test administrator's actions on the Student View Page for each student (i.e., how many testlets were administered).